Keever History, Family Crest & Coats of Arms

 - John S. Keever, American politician, Member of West Virginia State House of Delegates 1st District, 1869

-- Duffy Keever, American Democrat politician, Alternate Delegate to Democratic National Convention from Texas, 2004
+- Duffy Keever, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Texas, 2004

 Related Stories +